 Janice is currently serving her 22nd year of office as Schererville's Clerk-Treasurer.
 As Clerk-Treasurer, Janice pledges to demonstrate fiscal responsibility at all times to the citizens of Schererville and uphold the Code of Ethics as a Clerk-Treasurer which stresses accountability, community value, honesty, transparency, and integrity at all time.

-Janice and her husband, Tom, chose Schererville as a town to raise their family in 36 years ago.
+Janice and her husband, Tom, chose Schererville as a town to raise their family over years ago.
 They have two daughters: Marsha (Adam) Pieters and Angela Malinowski, along with three vibrant granddaughters, Stella, Cora, and Josie Pieters.
 Janice enjoys family time, cooking, hiking, exercising, traveling, and gardening.

 Duties of the Clerk Treasurer:

 Although the primary function of the elected Clerk-Treasurer of a town is to serve as fiscal officer of the town, the Clerk-Treasurer has many other responsibilities.
 The Clerk-Treasurer is responsible for:

 - Receive and care for all town money and disburse monies on the order of the town council;

 - Keep financial accounts identifying the sources from which funds have been received and to whom payment of town have been made;